 What are memory timings?

-When we look at timings of memory, they are typically displayed in a numerical format; 9-9-9-24 is as an example of a generic DDR3 memory timing.
+When we look at timings of memory, they are typically displayed in a numerical format; 9-9-9-24 is an example of a generic DDR3 memory timing.
 Below is a table that displays some standard timings for different types of DDR memory.

 Generation |